How many current students are attending TU from my home country?

 I am a J-1 student who will graduate soon.
 How do I receive permission to work in the United States after graduation?

 You may be eligible to apply for Academic Training once you receive your job offer.
-The application must be completed and signed by your academic advisor and submitted to the ISS office for approval.
+The application must be completed and signed by your academic adviser and submitted to the ISS office for approval.
 If it is approved, the employment authorization will allow you to work in a specific job directly related to your field of study for 18 months.
 Please come to the ISS office for additional information regarding academic training.